Missing Money and Market-Based Adequacy in Deeply Decarbonized Power Systems with Long-Duration Energy Storage: Results

-Under the \textit{E+CM} design, we observe welfare losses, but they are significantly lower than those observed with PC but no CRM (\textit{EOM PC}).
+Under the \textit{E+CM} design, we observe welfare losses, but they are significantly lower than those observed with price cap but no CRM (\textit{EOM PC}).
 For all cases with EI higher than 0.1gCO\textsubscript{2}/kWh, welfare losses are minimal (below 0.1\% of total cost) under the \textit{E+CM} design, yet growing with a tighter emission limit.
-However, in the 0.1gCO\textsubscript{2}/kWh case, the welfare loss is almost 0.4\% of total cost under the \textit{E+CM} design, which might seem high, but it is still roughly half the loss caused by the PC alone (\textit{EOM PC opt. mix.}).
-In \textit{E+CM} design, players account for PC distortions, and their optimal solutions differ from the benchmark mix, primarily in terms of reduced LDES capacity (1.3 MW/66 MWh).
+However, in the 0.1gCO\textsubscript{2}/kWh case, the welfare loss is almost 0.4\% of total cost under the \textit{E+CM} design, which might seem high, but it is still roughly half the loss caused by the price cap alone (\textit{EOM PC opt. mix.}).
+In \textit{E+CM} design, players account for price cap distortions, and their optimal solutions differ from the benchmark mix, primarily in terms of reduced LDES capacity (-1.3 MW/-60 MWh).
 That mix is more efficiently dispatched, and the SW is closer to the optimal level under the \textit{E+CM} compared to a design that supports the benchmark capacity mix.
-At 1gCO\textsubscript{2}/kWh, losses are primarily due to misaligned credits, which result in a misaligned mix.
-In terms of EUE, comparing \textit{EOM VOLL} and \textit{EOM PC opt. mix.}, we see that the impact of the PC is substantial under the lowest EUE scenario.
-EUE levels under \textit{E+CM} closely match the \textit{EOM PC opt. mix.} levels, except for the 1gCO\textsubscript{2}/kWh case, which again derives from misaligned credits.
+At 1gCO\textsubscript{2}/kWh, losses are likely driven by the weaker relationship between missing money and EUE contributions.
+In terms of EUE, comparing \textit{EOM VOLL} and \textit{EOM PC opt. mix.}, we see that the impact of the price cap is substantial under the lowest EI scenario.
+EUE levels under \textit{E+CM} closely match the \textit{EOM PC opt. mix.} levels, except for the 1gCO\textsubscript{2}/kWh case, which again derives from weaker relationship between missing money and EUE contributions.